napari/napari.github.io/dev/_sources/gallery/add_points_with_features.rst

 Add points with features
 ========================

-Display a points layer on top of an image layer using the add_points and add_image APIs
+Display a points layer on top of an image layer using the ``add_points`` and ``add_image`` APIs

+.. tags:: visualization-basic

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-66
+GENERATED FROM PYTHON SOURCE LINES 10-68